“Three friendly neighbourhood-guesthouses, restored in colourful style to offer great value, within walking distance of Florence’s sights”

 - Indulge in some retail therapy - outstanding fashion shops and exquisite bars, not to mention ice cream parlours with hundreds of flavours!

-- Get some fresh air in the Boboli gardens or the Fortezzo da Basso (near Johanna II)
+- Get some fresh air in the Boboli or Bardini gardens, across the river

-- Sit on the roof terrace (Antica Johlea) sipping a glass of chilled wine, watching the sun set over the Florence roofscape (a typically Italian mix of domes, pantiles and TV aerials)
+- At Johlea, you can sit on the roof terrace sipping a glass of chilled wine, watching the sun set over the Florence roofscape (a typically Italian mix of domes, pantiles and TV aerials)

 Activities on site or nearby include: